srobo/team-emails/SR2019/2019-03-11-competition-information.md

 - Add a regulation allowing supporting equipment
 - Clarify the wording of the scoring zones grid

-These rules are now available in the [docs](https://studentrobotics.org/docs/rules/).
+The rules have been updated in the [docs](https://studentrobotics.org/docs/rules/).

 ## Emergency contact information